 Concern’s dedication to equality also informs our internal operations.
 We are an equal opportunities employer and are committed to providing equal access to training and development opportunities.
 We do not tolerate discrimination in any form, and promote diversity at every level within our organisation.

-Concern’s Programme Participant Protection Policy was developed to protect the people we work with and from abuse and exploitation.
-Anyone contracted to work with Concern, or working on behalf of Concern, must formally agree to follow this policy.
+Concern’s Code of Conduct and the Associated Policies to Concern's Code of Conduct was developed to protect the people we work with and from abuse and exploitation.
+Anyone contracted to work with Concern or working on behalf of Concern, must formally agree to follow this policy.

 Strategies and plans